Robert Kuan: Early life and career

-Roberto Fung Kuan was born on August 6, 1948, in Manila, the eldest of four children in an immigrant family.
-Kuan's father enforced strict discipline and provided for his children's education, not wanting them to experience the hardships which he had, laboring like a carabao (water buffalo).
+Roberto Fung Kuan was born on August 6, 1948, in Manila, the eldest of four children in a Chinese immigrant family.
+(Note: He had one brother and two sisters.
+His brother, Joseph Fung Kuan, founded Joe Kuan Food Corporation.)
+Kuan's father enforced strict discipline and provided for his children's education, not wanting them to experience the hardships that he had.
 After attending Hope Christian School, Kuan enrolled in industrial engineering at the University of the Philippines Diliman.
-However, he decided to study at the university's College of Business Administration instead, where he found people to be more "more friendly and humane".
-In 1970, Kuan graduated with a bachelor's degree in General Management.
+However, he decided to study at the university's College of Business Administration instead, where he found people to be "more friendly and humane".
+In 1970, Kuan graduated with a bachelor's degree in general management.

 After Kuan graduated, he worked for two years at Makati Supermarket.
 He started as a warehouse checker, but was later assigned to positions such as sales, merchandising and auditing, learning various management and business relations principles.
 In 1973, Kuan resigned and enrolled at the Asian Institute of Management (AIM), pursuing a master's in business management.

 His father gave him ₱20,000 for his education and warned him that the only thing the money could earn in the bank was interest.
 During Kuan's first semester, his father battled lung cancer.
 Kuan told his father he wanted to propose to his girlfriend, Yvonne Yap.
-After the formalities, Kuan's father held out his hand to shake Yap's just before they got engaged.
-He died shortly after.
+After the formalities, Kuan's father held out his hand to shake Yap's, right before he died.
 Despite this loss, Kuan followed his father's wishes and remained devoted to his studies.
 He later married Yap, with whom he would have four children.

-In 1974, Kuan wrote his thesis on the potential expansion of Ling Nam, a Chinese restaurant partially owned by his family, under the guidance of dean Gavino Mendoza.
-He would receive the Triple A Award (Alumni Achievement Award), the highest honor for AIM alumni, in 1982, during his tenure with Ling Nam.
-After graduating from AIM in 1975, Kuan worked as an assistant manager for an early prototype of supermarket chain Ever Gotesco owned by his previous employer at Makati, but then decided to start working at Ling Nam.
+In 1974, Kuan wrote his thesis on the potential expansion of Ling Nam, a Chinese restaurant partially owned by his family, under the guidance of Dean Gavino Mendoza.
+After graduating from AIM in 1975, Kuan worked as an assistant manager for an early prototype of the supermarket chain Ever Gotesco owned by his previous employer at Makati, but then decided to start working at Ling Nam.